 Welcome to The IDEAL School of Manhattan, New York’s only K-12 independent inclusion school.
-As of July, 2018, IDEAL is fully accredited by the New York State Association of Independent Schools and our High School is registered with the State of New York.
+IDEAL is fully accredited by the New York State Association of Independent Schools and our High School is registered with the State of New York.

 At IDEAL, we celebrate the tremendous social, emotional, and academic growth that comes from learning within a diverse and nurturing educational community.